-The year 2010 saw a number of changes for the City of Findlay Water and Wastewater Office.
+The year 2011 saw a number of changes for the City of Findlay Water and Wastewater Office.
 In 2009, we implemented new billing software from CMI and we also implemented new fixed data base meter reading software from Badger Meter Company.
 We are still working out issues with software support with both of these systems.
+In 2012, we will be upgrading our billing software to a more user-friendly system and Badger Meter is coming out with a new program they say will allow the customers to view their usage online.

 The meter reading positions are evolving from reading meters to being technology specialists.
 The majority of the radio read meters are working great, but there are some problems we are still working out.
-As of the end of 2010, we have approximately 12,398 service addresses converted to our new Badger Galaxy automated meter read program.
+As of the end of 2011, we have approximately 16,085 service addresses converted to our new Badger Galaxy automated meter read program.
 There are many advantages to the radio system we are installing, and quick leak detection leads the list.
-We also anticipate an increase in actual consumption as we replace meters that are dead and no longer accurately recording water usage.

-As we implement the new Radio Read program, all meters will be replaced with radio meters within the next two years.
-The City of Findlay Water & Wastewater systems presently have 18,932 services.
-We are currently in the process of partnering with Badger Meter Company to come up with a consistent way to read competitors meters that we have installed in our system.
+As we implement the new Radio Read program, all meters will be replaced with radio meters within the next year.
+The City of Findlay Water & Wastewater systems presently have 19,038 services.
+We are still in the process of partnering with Badger Meter Company to come up with a consistent way to read competitors meters that we have installed in our system.

 In October of 1997 we started Auto-Pay, which is a system of paying the water and wastewater bill by automatic bank deduction.
-As of December 31, 2010 we have 3073 customers using the Auto-Pay system.
+As of December 31, 2011 we have 3189 customers using the Auto-Pay system.
 We add approximately 20 new Auto-Pay customers each month.